 Teladoc accepts most major insurance as well as HSA and FSA payments.
 Teladoc also works with some employers to provide telemedicine to employees.

 If you are uninsured or your plan isn't accepted, you will pay:

-In our testing and final assessment, Doctor on Demand occupies an interesting Goldilocks kind of position.
+In our testing and final assessment, Doctor on Demand has many benefits and a few drawbacks.

-The reason that we choose Doctor on Demand for the busiest (insured) people is that the company offers you the flexibility to choose whether to wait a few minutes to be seen without an appointment or instead to schedule a fixed appointment and avoid the wait.
-For some people, having the appointment is very useful because it’s a fixed time you can plan your hectic schedule around, as opposed to waiting without an appointment.
+We choose Doctor on Demand for the busiest (insured) people because the company offers you the flexibility to decide whether to have a visit right away without an appointment or schedule a fixed appointment and avoid the wait.
+While having an appointment is helpful for people with hectic schedules, some customers prefer to be seen by a doctor without having to schedule it.

-To be clear, none of the competitors recommended in this guide required long wait times due to lack of appointments.
+To be clear, none of the competitors recommended in this guide required long wait times due to a lack of appointments.
 But 5-10 minutes is still a wait time.
-If time is truly of the essence, and you have insurance, we can recommend Doctor on Demand as a solid telemedicine solution that saves you the wait times.
+If you have insurance, we recommend Doctor on Demand as a solid telemedicine solution that saves you time.

 Doctor on Demand provides telemedicine in the following areas:

-There is no membership; like other competitors, Doctor on Demand is a pay-per-service company.
+There is no membership; Doctor on Demand is a pay-per-service company like other competitors.
 What you pay will be much more reasonable with insurance than without it.

 Pricing without insurance: